FCOO/bootstrap-popover-extensions/README.md

 ## Description
-Extensions to Bootstrap 4 tooltips to allow 8 more positions (eq. "topleft")
+Extensions to Bootstrap 4 Popover to allow 8 more positions (eq. "topleft")

 ## Installation
 ### bower